firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public (undocumented)
 export type PartialObserver<T> = Partial<Observer<T>>;

+// Warning: (ae-internal-missing-underscore) The name "promiseWithTimeout" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function promiseWithTimeout<T>(promise: Promise<T>, timeInMS?: number): Promise<T>;

 // Warning: (ae-missing-release-tag) "querystring" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public